 - Configuring your Hyper-V host: select a default VM configuration storage location, set up Live Migration process, etc.

 Read one of our blog posts to learn how to go through the Hyper-V configuration process.

 Windows Server Backup with NAKIVO Backup & Replication

-NAKIVO Backup & Replication is a comprehensive data protection solution which can protect physical, virtual, and cloud workloads from a single pane of glass.
-Its full-fledged functionality allows you to perform backup, replication, and recovery processes in a fast, effective, and reliable manner.
+NAKIVO Backup & Replication is a comprehensive data protection solution for physical, virtual, and cloud workloads from a single pane of glass.
+The solution’s functionality includes backup, replication, and recovery with advanced administration and performance-enhancing features.

 With Windows Server Backup from NAKIVO and Microsoft Hyper-V Backup you can easily back up physical servers and VMs while ensuring the application and database data consistency.
 The solution offers a range of backup targets to help you prevent a single point of failure, including immutable anti-ransomware repositories in the cloud (Azure Blob, Amazon S3, Wasabi, Backblaze B2).